GO WEST FILM FESTIVAL BOARD OF DIRECTORS

 Stephen Story, Treasurer

-Thelma Bear Edgerton
+Thelma Bear Edgerton, Secretary

 Inspired by fond childhood memories of first seeingThe Good the Bad and the Ugly from the back seat of her parents’ Thunderbird at a Denver drive-in the late1960s to watching TV westerns and movies with her grandparents, Khris co-founded the Go West